georgie-the-developer/georgehub-shopping-frontend/README.md

 # Shopping app mockup
 Check it out here: https://georgehub-shopping-frontend.onrender.com.

 This is a showcase of all of my previously gained skills.
 As of now, this is an authentication (not mockup but real manual authentication!) example only.
+But it doesn't mean that there is nothing interesting in there.
+Just review some of my code.
+You will see what I mean under "all skills showcase".

 I do not plan to work on it further as I hope to get a job soon.